Roberto Chiacig

-Roberto Chiacig (born 1 December 1974 in Cividale del Friuli, Italy) is an Italian former professional basketball player.
+Roberto Chiacig (born 1 December 1974 in Cividale del Friuli, Italy) is an Italian former professional basketball player, still playing at an amateur level.

 Playing as a center, his most notable achievement was the silver medal obtained by the Italian national team, of which he was a member, at the 2004 Summer Olympics.
+According to many experts, Roberto Chiacig is one of Europe's best centers of all time.

 Beyond playing internationally, he also has had a long club career in Italy, and abroad, winning an Italian League championship title with Montepaschi Siena.

 Professional career

 Chiacig grew up in the youth ranks of Benetton Treviso, making his debut for the side in a first division Serie A game on 6 February 1994, playing 4 minutes.

 After a one-year loan to Serie A2 side Floor Padova, he broke into the first team.

 The Italian moved abroad in 1996, spending one year with Greek Basket League side AEK Athens.

 Returning to Italy in 1997, he signed with Teamsystem Bologna.
-With the Bologna team he would win the Italian Cup and Italian Supercup in 1998.
+With the Bologna team, he would win the Italian Cup and Italian Supercup in 1998.
 He stayed there until early 1999, finishing the season with Zucchetti Reggio Emilia.

 Chiacig then spent the 1999-2000 season with Zucchetti Montecatini.

 Joining Montepaschi Siena in 2000, he spent 6 seasons with the club, winning the 2001–02 FIBA Saporta Cup, the 2003–04 Lega Basket Serie A and another Italian Supercup in 2004.

 He then moved to the Spanish Liga ACB in 2006, with Pamesa Valencia.
-However he only stayed until February 2007, finishing the season with Pallacanestro Virtus Roma.
+However, he only stayed until February 2007, finishing the season with Pallacanestro Virtus Roma.

 In 2007, he joined La Fortezza Bologna, rivals of former club Fortitudo.
 He stayed there for two years, winning the 2008–09 FIBA EuroChallenge.

 Chiacig then moved to Scafati Basket in 2009, also staying there two years.

 After another season at Pallacanestro Reggiana, he joined Angelico Biella in September 2012.

 He was released after around three months, joining amateur side Costone Siena in January 2013.

 Chiacig only stayed a month with Costone, signing with Fortitudo Agrigento in February.

 The next year he had another stint with Scafati Basket.

 In 2014 Chiacig returned to the club where he had the most success, Mens Sana 1871 Siena (formerly Montepaschi), by now in the third division Serie B Basket.